All Year: Yes

 WHO WE ARE

-We have two dogs, two pet rabbits, five chickens and abundant native fauna and flora.
-Parrots, pigeons, owls and doves including the wampoo fruit dove, goshawks, eagles, wallabies, pademelons, potteroos (on the endangered list), bandicoots, antechinus, spiders, insects, and scary things like snakes, monitor lizards, ticks and leeches (most are avoidable).
+We have two dogs, two pet rabbits, five chickens and abundant native fauna.
+Parrots, pigeons, owls and doves including the wampoo fruit dove, goshawks, eagles, wallabies, pademelons, potteroos (on the endangered list), bandicoots, antechinus, spiders, insects, and scary things like snakes, lizards, ticks and leeches (most are avoidable).
 We have field guides and binoculars on hand to identify the creatures we share this magical place with and are lucky enough to see.

 If you are interested in a stay with us, please include your email address and a phone number in your request.